cortexproject/cortex/docs/operations/scalable-query-frontend.md

 ## DNS Configuration / Readiness

 When a new frontend is first created on scale up it will not immediately have queriers attached to it.
 The existing endpoint `/ready` was updated to only return http 200 when the query frontend was ready to serve queries.
 Make sure to configure this endpoint as a healthcheck in your load balancer.
-Otherwise a query frontend scale up event might result in failed queries for a bit while queriers attach.
+Otherwise a query frontend scale up event might result in failed queries or high latency for a bit while queriers attach.

 ## Querier Max Concurrency